 Refers to a headset that has one earpiece.

-Telecommunication that carries voice information in a narrow band of frequencies, as opposed to HD Voice (wideband).
+Call technology that carries voice data in a narrower band of frequencies, as opposed to HD Voice (wideband).

 A set of communication protocols that enables two electronic devices to establish communication.